darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Slide and reversal stocks are viewed directly rather than printed. _scan the film_ switches on by itself when you choose one, and the entire print tab then has no effect, along with _viewing glare_ on the scanner tab -- there is no print surface for the light to reflect off.

 auto print exposure changes what film exposure does
 : Out of the box, _film exposure_ behaves like leaving the enlarger on for a fixed time: expose the film more and the print comes out brighter.
-Switch on _auto print exposure_ and it stops doing that, because print exposure now compensates automatically -- which is what a real printer does, aiming for consistent print density however the negative was exposed. _film exposure_ then changes only colour and grain, by moving the scene to a different part of the film's response.
+Switch on _auto print exposure_ and it stops doing that, because print exposure now compensates automatically -- which is what a real printer does, aiming for consistent print density however the negative was exposed. _film exposure_ then changes only colour and grain by moving the scene to a different part of the film's response.

 some print stocks need manual print exposure
 : A few print stocks respond only to a very narrow slice of the spectrum -- the duplicating and release print films (Kodak 2302, 2383, 2393) rather than the ordinary papers. _auto print exposure_ can misjudge these.
-If a print looks implausibly dark or bright with it on, correct it with _print exposure compensation_, or leave auto off for those stocks.
+If a print looks implausibly dark or bright with it on, correct it with _print exposure compensation_ or leave auto off for those stocks.

 # module controls